littlethao/flashnotes/dbCheatSheet.md

 This should have created a database for your development environment and one for your test environment.

 To verify:

 `$ psql` to connect to your own database

-`$ \l` to see a lit of database created on your computer `$ \q` to disconnect from your own database
+`$ \l` to see a list of databases created on your computer

+`$ \q` to disconnect from your own database

-If you still require to create a database for your application, run:
+*If you still require to create a database for your application, run:*

 `$ bin/rake db:create RAILS_ENV=test`

 or

 `$ bin/rake db:create RAILS_ENV=development`

 ##### Creating Models